PETA is rounding up healthy community cats and kittens and taking them to the police-run pound to be killed.

 One of 22 records of cats and kittens surrendered to VBAS by PETA in 2015.
 17 of the 22 were killed, the vast majority immediately on intake despite being kittens and very young cats, in good health, and entitled to a mandatory five-day hold.

 Yesterday, I posted that PETA reported to the Virginia Department of Agriculture & Consumer Services (VDACS) that it transferred 217 dogs, 226 cats, and three “other” companion animals to other shelters (after admitting it killed 1,009 of the 1,286 cats they took in and 447 of the 688 dogs they took in.)
 And yet, some of these shelters do not report receiving any animals from PETA.
-This is concerning given PETA’s history of filing false reports to VDACS, a history of lying to the public in order to kill their animals, a history of stealing animals in order to kill them, and a history of killing animals “off the books.”
+This is concerning given PETA’s history of filing false reports to VDACS, a history of lying to the public in order to kill their animals, and a history of killing animals “off the books.”

 For example, PETA says it sent Peninsula Regional Animal Center seven dogs and 27 cats, but PRAC filed its own report stating it did not take in any animals from any other releasing agency, which includes PETA.
 Likewise, while PETA claims it sent 70 cats, 22 dogs, and two “other companion animals” to the Norfolk Animal Care Center, Norfolk reports taking in only 61 cats, 31 dogs, and two “other companion animals” from Chesapeake Animal Control and Virginia Beach Animal Control.
 It does not report taking in any from PETA.

 In terms of these or other shelters where what PETA claims and what those shelters report don’t match, I suggested that one of the possibilities was a misreporting on the part of the agency.
 For example, I wrote that,